-Corrie Yelland, a Victoria, British Columbia native, has a story that most people cannot imagine.
-In May 2007, she had a heart attack and afterward a double bypass surgery.
+A cancer survivor native, [name concealed due to privacy], from British Columbia has a story that most people cannot imagine.
+In May 2007, the patient had a heart attack and afterward a double bypass surgery.
 As a result of the surgery, she experienced chronic pain from a maligned sternum and post-sternotomy neuralgia syndrome.
-Yelland constantly took pain killers to try to ease the pain, but nothing seemed to work.
+The patient constantly took pain killers to try to ease the pain, but nothing seemed to work.

 Hesitant about the radiation treatments, she asked for some time to think about it.
 Her doctor then told her that she had 2-4 months to live, at most 6, and that she should highly consider the radiation treatment.

 But instead, she decided to start exploring the use of cannabis oil for cancer treatment.

 What is Cannabis Oil and where does it come from?

 Cannabis oil is a thick, sticky substance composed of cannabinoids, such as THC and CBD, which is obtained from cannabis flowers using a solvent extraction procedure.
 It is the most concentrated form of cannabis products, which makes cannabis oil the most powerful.
 The oil can be vaporized into the lungs, ingested orally, applied topically or used as a suppository.
 It can also be mixed with creams or salves for beauty treatments, and other external uses.

 The cannabis plant originated from Central Asia, and is one of the oldest, mental stimulating drugs known to mankind.
 The beginnings of its use are difficult to trace, since the plant was cultivated and consumed long before the appearance of writing.
 According to archeological discoveries, the cannabis plant has been known in China at least since around 4000 BC.